Mood lighting

-Mood lighting is the use of specific colors or brightness in ambient illumination with the intention of promoting a specific, temporary state of mind or feeling.
+Mood lighting is the use of specific colours or brightness in ambient illumination with the intention of promoting a specific, temporary state of mind or feeling.
 While not specific to indoor settings, it is most commonly used in indoor environments.

 Use and effects on humans in indoor settings

 Indoor lighting can have a variety of effects on human subjects living or working within an artificial indoor environment.
 A study with ninety-six subjects, ages ranging from 18 to 55, were examined on how a variety of lighting could impact their mood and cognition.
 Subjects showed higher problem-solving abilities for females in a warm vs. cool white light source.
 The opposite result was shown for the male subjects.
 Field studies have also shown that in office settings, blue-enriched lighting over the course of several weeks can lead to improved alertness, performance, and sleep quality in comparison to lighting with a lower color temperature.

 A 2022 psychology study in China found that artificial lighting changes a person's perception of visual objects.
 Between the participants of the experiment, red and blue light reduced feelings of calmness and stability and increased feelings of irritation and nervousness, while green light reduces the feeling of pleasure and yellow light reduces irritated feelings.
 Another study states that "increasing evidence from both human and animal studies imply that a specialized class of retinal ganglion cells, intrinsically photosensitive retinal ganglion cells (ipRGCs), plays an important role in the light-regulated effects on mood and behavioral state."
 A study also found that among people working indoors, "it became evident that the light and colour of the workplace itself also had an influence on the mood of persons working there.
 The workers' mood was at its lowest when the lighting was experienced as much too dark.
 The mood then improved and reached its highest level when the lighting was experienced as just right, but when it became too bright the mood declined again."